sutori-project/sutori-studio/resources/planfile.md

 - Add triggers list to moment properties dialog. [done]
 - Add setters list to moment properties dialog. [done]
 - Allow the loading and saving of files with media and options. [done]
+- Added ability to load relative images, and also embed them. [done]

 ## Still To Do: